-Anyone over the age of 18 who wants to take on a once-in-a-lifetime opportunity to support Compassion and our LDP students in Kenya, at the same time as trekking through and up a UNESCO World Heritage site in Tanzania.
+Anyone over the age of 18 who wants to take on a once-in-a-lifetime opportunity to support Compassion at the same time as trekking through and up a UNESCO World Heritage site in Tanzania.
 Interested participants over the age of 65 will need to provide a medical form signed by a doctor.

 There are a maximum of 29 places available on each trip and a first-come, first-served policy will determine how spaces are filled.
 Blood, Sweat & Compassion challenges are a fantastic team-building experience.
 The majority of participants won’t initially know each other but by the end you will have made a number of close new friends – all bonded by the fantastic experience that you have shared.

 Whilst you may want to sign up with a friend or family member, there really is no problem if you sign up alone.
 The guide ratio for this trip is very high with one guide for every two challenge participants, so helping to ensure your safety throughout the experience.
 The minimum group size for the trip to take place is 10 and, in the unlikely event that this minimum is not met, participants will be notified no later than 12 weeks prior to departure and refunded in full.